bartmao/pyRPA/README.md

 Using Andriod
 1. Install adb
-2. Install android SDK(optional, we can use it to inspect elements)
+2. Install android SDK(optional, we can use <android sdk>/uiautomator to inspect elements)

 ## Sample 1 (pyRPA/sample.py)